LilacMeteorObservatory/MetDetPy/readme.md

 Other Language Version: [[中文版]](./docs/readme-cn.md)

 MetDetPy is a python-based video meteor detector that can detect meteors from video files.
+It is inspired by [uzanka/MeteorDetector](https://github.com/uzanka/MeteorDetector).

-* Basically, MetDetPy is inspired by [uzanka/MeteorDetector](https://github.com/uzanka/MeteorDetector).
-In this project, their work is also reproduced in python3.
+* **Adaptive Sensitivity:** for most meteor videos, MetDetPy can be used directly without detailed configuration.
+With a series of adaptive algorithms, MetDetPy can change its detecting sensitivity according to the signal-to-noise ratio of the video.

-* Based on their work, we further implement the M3 detector.
-The M3 detector works fine for videos with exposure time from 1/120s to 1/4s.
+* **Applicable for Various Devices and Exposure Time:** MetDetPy can detect meteors from video files that capture by various types of devices.
+We implement the M3 detector, which works fine for videos with exposure time from 1/120s to 1/4s.
 It calculates the difference frame (calculated by maximum minus mean) in a wider sliding time window efficiently to improve accuracy.

-* We design an adaptive threshold algorithm that can select binary threshold dynamically according to the signal-to-noise ratio of the video.
-(Experimental feature)
+* **Low CPU and Memory Usage:** MetDetPy is developed based on OpenCV, thus it works with low CPU and memory usage while not requiring GPU.
+It can support multi-camera real-time detection on mainstream computers or barebones.

-* We also implement a meteor detection result manager (called MeteorLib) to help integrate predictions and exclude false positive samples.
+* **Effective Filter:** a meteor detection result manager (called MeteorLib) is designed to help integrate predictions and exclude false positive samples.
 Every prediction is given a confidence score ranging [0,1] which indicates the possibility of being considered a meteor.

-* An evaluation tool is under development and coming soon.
+* **Abundant Support Tools:** an evaluation tool and a video clip toolkit are also provided to support further video clipping, image stacking, or result evaluation.

 ## Release Version